-We arrived to Sloan bright and early to start our plan for Ronan.
-Once again, you can never make a plan with all of this because as of now, our plan has changed.
-We headed back to Dr. Modak’s office and as soon as we walked in I looked at him and told him Ronan’s arm is worse and the pain is unbearable.
+We arrived at Sloan bright and early to start our plan for Ronan.
+Once again, you can never really make a plan with all of this because, as of now, our plan has changed.
+We headed back to Dr. Modak’s office and as soon as we walked in, I looked at him and told him Ronan’s arm is worse and the pain is unbearable.
 I slowly pulled Ronan’s little arm out of his shirt to show Dr. Modak how swollen it looks now.
-He looked like he was going to be sick and was taken aback.
-This man is a doctor and to see the look on his face was upsetting to say the least.
-We talked with him and he decided we needed to hold off on the NK Cell trial and get Ronan’s pain under control.
-He sent us down for an X-ray as he was concerned Ronan may have a fracture due to how little he is using his arm.
-The X-ray came back and showed a lot of swelling, but no fracture.
-Dr. Modak told us what he felt like the best course of action was now which is to start radiating Ronan’s right shoulder today as well as admitting us to start him on his high dose chemotherapy.
-He said we could go home and do these things and Woody and I both said no way… we wanted to start ASAP.
-Dr. Modak made a few phone calls and now, we sit and wait to start Ronan’s radiation.
+He looked like he was going to be sick and was completely taken aback.
+This man is a doctor, and to see that look on his face was upsetting, to say the least.
+We talked with him and he decided we needed to hold off on the NK cell trial and get Ronan’s pain under control.
+He sent us down for an X-ray because he was concerned Ronan may have a fracture due to how little he is using his arm.
+The X-ray came back showing a lot of swelling but no fracture.
+Dr. Modak told us what he felt was the best course of action now: to start radiating Ronan’s right shoulder today and admit us to begin his high-dose chemotherapy.
+He said we could go home and do these things, and Woody and I both said no way.
+We wanted to start ASAP.
+Dr. Modak made a few phone calls, and now we sit and wait to start Ronan’s radiation.

-Woody looked at me in the waiting room with the tears welling up in his eyes.
+Woody looked at me in the waiting room with tears welling up in his eyes.
 My turn to take over being strong for a while.
-I looked at him and I said, “What are you doing…. knock it off.”
-He just replied that he is upset because Ronan is in pain.
-I told him I was too, but that’s why we’re here now we’re not fucking around. Ā We’re not waiting until Monday, we’re not being put off, we are going to take care of this now so we can get back on track.
-We are in New York City for crying out loud and we are not wasting anymore time.
+I looked at him and said, “What are you doing?
+Knock it off.”
+He replied that he was upset because Ronan is in pain.
+I told him I was too, but that’s why we’re here.
+We’re not fucking around.
+We’re not waiting until Monday.
+We’re not being put off.
+We are going to take care of this now so we can get back on track.
+We are in New York City, for crying out loud, and we are not wasting any more time.
 I told you I feel strong in this city.
 Today I’m not sad.
 Today I am determined and strong.
-I know we are in the best place possible and Dr. Modak knows what is best.
-To say I love that man is an understatement; he is brilliant, smart, caring, and knows what is best for our son.
-Between him and Dr. Kushner; Ronan could not be in better hands.
+I know we are in the best place possible, and Dr. Modak knows what is best.
+To say I love that man is an understatement.
+He is brilliant, smart, caring, and knows what is best for our son.
+Between him and Dr. Kushner, Ronan could not be in better hands.
 Knowing this gives me strength too.

-Ronan will do 14 more days of radiation and start Ronan on a different high dose of chemo tomorrow as well which will be a 5 day treatment.
-Here we go again…. another little detour along the way to getting Ronan well.
-What else do you have for us world??
-I’m trying my hardest, but this is getting beyond annoying.
+Ronan will do 14 more days of radiation and will start a different high dose of chemo tomorrow, a five-day treatment.
+Here we go again — another little detour on the road to getting Ronan well.
+What else do you have for us, world?
+I am trying my hardest, but this is getting beyond exhausting.
 I just want my baby better already.

-After talking to the Orthopedic doctors, they have found that Ronan has a Lytic Bone Lesion on his right shoulder.
-It basically means that the bone is becoming hollow.
-I am telling myself it sounds scarier than it is; which is true.
-It is something that can easily be fixed as Ronan is young and his bone will heal.
-It is going to take radiation to take care of the problem.
-Radiation is very effective in Neuroblastoma, so we have all the faith in the world.
-They want Ronan to be careful with his arm, so he does not end up with a fracture and say the radiation should make the pain disappear in a few days.
-Crossing all my fingers and toes.
-I cannot stand seeing him this way.
+After speaking with the orthopedic doctors, they found that Ronan has a lytic bone lesion in his right shoulder.
+It basically means the bone is becoming hollow.
+I am telling myself it sounds scarier than it is, and that is true.
+It is something that can heal because Ronan is young and his bone can regenerate.
+It will take radiation to address the problem.
+Radiation is very effective in neuroblastoma, so we have all the faith in the world.
+They want Ronan to be careful with his arm so he does not end up with a fracture, and they say the radiation should make the pain disappear in a few days.
+I am crossing all my fingers and toes.
+I cannot stand seeing him like this.

-This is all the update I can do tonight as I am beyond tired, but wanted to take the time to let you all know what was going on.
+That is all the update I can manage tonight.
+I am beyond tired but wanted to let you all know what is happening.
 Please continue to send our little guy all your love and prayers.
 He needs them so badly.
 Sweet dreams, friends.

 xoxo